 Priority registration provides current students with first choice of classes.
-It is highly recommended that current students take advantage of this opportunity and work with their advisors to make appropriate course selections.
+It is highly recommended that current students take advantage of this opportunity and work with their success coach to make appropriate course selections.

-New students will meet with their academic advisor for their first two terms after which time they will transition to their programmatic faculty advisor.
-Health majors may work with their advisor until they have been admitted into their program.
+New students will meet with their success coach for their first two terms after which time they will transition to their programmatic faculty advisor.
+Health majors may work with their success coach until they have been admitted into their program.

-If you do not know the name of your first-year advisor, you may contact Academic Advising at 937.328.6084 or 937.429.8819 at the the Greene Center on the Beavercreek Campus, or email at advisors@clarkstate.edu.
+If you do not know the name of your success coach, you may contact Academic Advising at 937.328.6084 in Springfield, 937.429.8819 at the Beavercreek location, 937.599.7602 at the Bellefontaine location, 937.431.7171 Clark State at the Xenia location, or email at advisors@clarkstate.edu.